ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 fit will always allocate from the largest free block.
-The rationale is that this will be the method least likely to cause [external fragmentation]{.term} in the form of small, unuseable memory blocks.
+The rationale is that this will be the method least likely to cause [external fragmentation]{.term} in the form of small, unusable memory blocks.
 The disadvantage is that it tends to eliminate the availability of large freeblocks needed for unusually large requests.